 As I was looking for a service project; two needs were brought to my attention.
 I wanted to find a project where our efforts would be really helpful.
 I received a letter from Envision Home Health and Hospice requesting quilts for their Hospice patients.
 I immediately loved this project since I used to be a Hospice Nurse and could see how the gift of a quilt in their last days would be very poignant.
 They prefer lap size quilts but will take any size.

 Then I read an article that the homeless shelters really needed bedding.
 I contacted two places, one in Utah County and one in Salt Lake and they were very grateful for our help.
 They prefer fleece blankets, any size, since they are light and easily cleaned.
 Fleece blankets are quick and easy to make.
 They will accept quilts as well since they often help families in need or runaway teens and others for whom a quilt would be better.
 Basically, anything you want to make will be accepted.

-You are all very giving people, I know because I have seen the quilts you give away every year.
-Consider giving to these two charities.
 You can give your quilts to your Area Rep or any member of the Utah Quilt Guild Board